microsoft/DFOL-VQA/README.md

    The output preprocessed files appear in a sub-directory with the same name as the input file except that it is prefixed by 'p_'.
    Since the **-b** option is deployed, the preprocessed data is also generated in the HDF5 format (the corresponding sub-directory is prefixed by 'h5_').\
    **Note that the training config file needs to point to 'h5_' directories for efficient data loading.**

+## The Config YAML Preparation

+The config YAML file contains all the hyper-parameters and global variables required for training/testing a &#8711;-FOL model and should be prepared beforehand as such.
+A sample config file is provided here; for the complete list of hyper-parameters and their descriptions, please see here.

 # Main Contributors